joemckevitt/fueller_serverless/README.md

 ## Description

-An side project to learn the key building blocks for building serverless applications.
+A hands on exercise to learn the key building blocks for building serverless applications.

 ## Getting Started